A Dynamic New View

 And not only does Stenkamp benefit, her students do as well.

-Onesmo Balemba, an associate professor of biological sciences at UI, and his students have also been using the microscope for their research.
+Onesmo Balemba, an associate professor of biological sciences at U of I, and his students have also been using the microscope for their research.

 In one project, they’re identifying new molecules from the Garcinia buchananii plant, which people in sub-Saharan Africa use to treat themselves for diarrhea, abdominal pain and other digestive issues.
 Balemba hopes to identify a molecule that could eventually be used in place of opiates to treat bowel problems — and the microscope allows his team to study how the molecules work by witnessing firsthand their effects on nerve cells found in the gut.